 - Gently stir in blueberries.

-- (See note below for modified directions, if making Overnight Oats version.)
+- (See note below for modified directions, if making "instant" quick oats version.)

 Brown sugar: Different brands of vanilla Greek yogurt vary significantly in the amount of sugar they contain and how sweet or tart they taste, which can cause variances in how much brown sugar you’ll want to add to this recipe.
-We recommend starting with 2 tablespoons of brown sugar, and adding an extra ½ tablespoon on sugar only if needed.
+We recommend starting with 2 tablespoons of brown sugar, and adding an extra 1/2 tablespoon of sugar only if needed.